Week 19 · Mission GIS Engineer~9 min · 970 words

 The lab

 You'll build a FastAPI WebSocket endpoint that streams positions of 100 satellites at 1 Hz, and a MapLibre client that receives the stream and updates marker positions in real time.
 Handle disconnects gracefully with exponential backoff.
-This is the architecture LaunchDetect uses to stream live detection events to the browser — minus authentication and selective subscription, which are Track 5 topics.
+Bonus track: wire PostgreSQL LISTEN/NOTIFY so writes to a detections table fan out to all connected browsers in under 100 ms. This combined pattern (PostGIS as the source of truth, WebSocket as the live transport) is the foundation of every real-time geospatial dashboard in production — from tsunami early warning to fleet tracking to launch detection.

 Hands-on lab: Live 100-satellite stream